7 Simple Holiday Fitness Tips To Keep The Pounds Off

 Holiday Fitness Tip #4: Watch What You Drink

-The holiday season and drinking more alcohol than usual tends to go hand in hand for many guys.
+The holiday season and drinking more alcohol than usual tends to go hand in hand for many people.

-And I’m certainly not going to tell you not to drink; however, if you are mindful of what you’re drinking, it can make a pretty big difference.
+And we’re certainly not going to tell you not to drink; however, if you are mindful of what you’re drinking, it can make a pretty big difference.

-For instance, classic holiday drinks like eggnog can pack in 400 calories per glass, so if you chug those down all evening the calories will definitely add up.
+For instance, classic holiday drinks like eggnog can pack in 400 calories per glass, so if you drink those all night, the calories will definitely add up.